wpsharks/comet-cache-kb/questions/2015/82-what-information-does-zencache-pro-report-to-websharks.md

 add_filter('zencache_statsLogPinger_enable', '__return_false');
 ```

+### Can I inspect the code used to collect and report this information?

+Yes, absolutely.
+All of the ZenCache Pro code is open-source and available for inspection.
+You'll find the relevant code in `src/includes/closures/Plugin/StatsUtils.php`.

 ### Where are you storing this information?

 The anonymous information is stored securely on a WebSharks server, secured using modern security features.
 Here's the schema for the database table we use to store the reported information: